SystemXFiles/process-governor/docs/tips'n'tricks/starfield.md

 ### Tip 3: Configure Rules for the Starfield Process

-Open the `config.json` file, which is generated automatically, and insert the following rule to prevent the Starfield game from utilizing the first processor core:
+Open the `config.json` file, which is automatically generated, and add the following rule to the `rules` section to prevent the Starfield game from utilizing the first processor core:

 ```json
 {